deadlyvipers/dojo_rules/introduction.md

-Hi, this is an intro
+Hi, this is an Electives intro